ndenicolais/qr-code-generator/README.md

 🔴 [qrcode.react](https://www.npmjs.com/package/qrcode.react)

 A React component to generate QR codes for rendering to the DOM.
-To install it open the terminal and run `yarn add qrcode.react` or `npm install qrcode.react`
+To install it open the terminal and run: `yarn add qrcode.react` or `npm install qrcode.react`

 ## 📦 Local development
 In the project folder we can perform several actions: